LAION-AI/Open-Assistant/README.md

 docker compose --profile ci up --build --attach-dependencies
 ```

-Then, navigate to `http://localhost:3000` (It may take some time to boot up) and
+Then, navigate to `http://localhost:3000` (it may take some time to boot up) and
 interact with the website.

 > **Note:** If an issue occurs with the build, please head to the